 The Funding Policy for the Public Sector Pension Plans (Funding Policy) was approved by the Treasury Board in 2018.
-The policy provides guidance and rules to support prudent governance of the plans1 and ensures that sufficient assets are accumulated to meet the cost of the accrued pension benefits.
+The policy provides guidance and rules to support prudent governance of the plans and ensures that sufficient assets are accumulated to meet the cost of the accrued pension benefits.
 The methods, assumptions and results of this actuarial valuation are consistent with the provisions of the Funding Policy.

 As a result of amendments contained in the Economic Action Plan 2014 Act, No. 2, it is expected that active RCMP Civilian Members will become Public Service Employees under the Public Service Employment Act and will join the pension plan for the Public Service of Canada (PS pension plan).
 All benefits accrued under the RCMP pension plan for the affected members will be transferred to the PS pension plan.
 Although the date on which active RCMP Civilian Members will be deemed as Public Service Employees is still not known for sure, it is expected to be as at 21 May 2020.
 With the exception of Appendix M, all numbers shown in this report exclude the impact of the transfer of active RCMP Civilian Members to the PS pension plan.
+Appendix M shows the impact of the expected transfer on the projected actuarial liabilities and current service costs.

-1 The plans refer to the Pension Plans for the Public Service of Canada, the Canadian Forces (Regular Force and Reserve Force) and the RCMP.
+&lt;sup>1 The plans refer to the Pension Plans for the Public Service of Canada, the Canadian Forces (Regular Force and Reserve Force) and the RCMP.